NOAA-EMC/UPP/docs/Installation.rst

   - The NCEP libraries
     https://github.com/NOAA-EMC/NCEPLIBS

-An introduction of each can be found in their respective top level :bolditalic:`README.md` file.
+An introduction of each can be found in their respective top level :bolditalic:`README.md` files.
-Detailed instructions for building the libraries on various platforms can be found in the repository **NCEPLIBS-external/doc** directory.
+Detailed instructions for building the libraries on various platforms can be found in the **NCEPLIBS-external/doc** directory.

 Certain machines do have the NCEP libraries in a pre-installed location for use to build UPP.
 Paths to these pre-installed libraries are available on the